energywebfoundation/origin-247-sdk/packages/origin-247-certificate/README.md

 ### Usage

-`OffChainCertificateService` exposes interface identical to on-chain version.
+`OffChainCertificateService` exposes interface extending on-chain version.
-The only difference is returned certificate interface.
+The main difference is the returned certificate interface.
 It returns _read model_, which is off-chain representation.

 It has two fields: `internalCertificateId: number` and `blockchainCertificateId: number | null` instead of one `certificateId`. `internalCertificateId` is used for any communication through `OffChainCertificateService`.
 But if you want to find certificate in `OnChainCertificateService` you need to use `blockchainCertificateId` which is it's on-chain id. `blockchainCertificateId` can be null if it was not synchronized yet.

 **Synchronization doesn't happen automatically.** You need to manually call `BlockchainSynchronizationService.synchronize` in your application.
 This gives you the flexibility to synchronize everything in cron or manually after some set of events happen.

 Off-chain implementation performs few retries if _persisting_ events on blockchain fails (e.g. due to network problems)

+Additional `OffChainCertificateService` methods not available in on-chain version:

+-   `issueWithTxHash`
+-   `claimWithTxHash`
+-   `transferWithTxHash`
+-   `batchIssueWithTxHash`
+-   `batchClaimWithTxHash`
+-   `batchTransferWithTxHash`

+They trigger regular methods under the hood, except that they return transaction hash alongside of regular return value.

 ### Testing